Make a Payment

 Pay

-Payments are made from the endpoint via a POST request that needs to include:
+Payments are made from the payments endpoint via a POST request that needs to include:

 1. The address of the token you want to pay with as a path parameter.